jaxdid/CV/README.md

 |[MakersBnB](https://github.com/RPiper93/makers_bnb) [(Heroku)](http://makers-bnb.herokuapp.com) | 5 | An AirBnB clone that allows users to list, update and book properties, as well as intelligently confirm, deny and prevent bookings based on a property's availability. | JavaScript, jQuery, Ruby, Sinatra, PostgreSQL, Cloudinary API, RSpec, Capybara, Rake |

 #### Teamwork
 I have over eight years of professional and volunteer work experience building, leading and working on teams across various industries.
-Whether pair-programming or collaborating as part of a larger group, I recognize the essential benefits of teamwork and continuously strive to learn from, support and openly share ideas and opinions with my teammates.
+Whether pair-programming or collaborating as part of a larger group, I recognize the essential benefits of good teamwork and continuously strive to learn from, support and openly share ideas and opinions with my teammates.

 ##### Examples
 - As a member of several project teams at Makers Academy, I worked with other students to define tasks, establish Git workflows (code reviews!) and merge completed tickets into unified MVP codebases.